surya-d007/Go_FileManagement_Backend/README.md

 4. Automatic cleanup of expired files from S3 and PostgreSQL.
 5. Shareable public links for files.
 6. DB queries cache
+7. Corn job which runs once in 24 hrs
+8. TestApi Scripts
+9. Dockerization
+10.

 ## Background Cron Job